kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ### The Godot Phase

-I still needed to choose a game engine, so I picked [Godot](https://godotengine.org/), based on my scientific criteria of what people seem to currently like, and that it's not Unity.
+I still needed to choose a game engine, so I picked [Godot](https://godotengine.org/), based on my scientific criteria of what's popular and not Unity.

 At first, I tried making something basic in Godot and did not get far, so I considered going through the Godot tutorials again.
 Instead, I engaged my AI collaborator.

 I've [used Cursor
-before](https://www.kevinlondon.com/2024/11/27/ai-blog-rewrite/), so that was my next choice.
+before](https://www.kevinlondon.com/2024/11/27/ai-blog-rewrite/), so that was my next collaborator.
-Cursor, in agent mode on the auto-selected model, was at best *ok* at helping me get the game dev done.
+Cursor, in agent mode on the auto-selected model, was at best *ok* at helping me make the game.
 Auto mode was not cutting it, though it was free.
 Also, it didn't launch the game or know when things worked.
-I needed to go back and forth to fix things and paste error messages, which added friction.
+I'd run the game in Godot, see an error, copy it, and paste it back into the editor, which added friction.

 #### MCP

 I've heard about [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol)  (or MCP) lately and hadn't messed around with it.
-I read up on it and learned that exposes a programmatic / agentic interface for an agent to take actions on your behalf, essentially exposing an API for apps or websites that may not have one.
+I learned that it exposes a programmatic / agentic interface for an agent to take actions on your behalf, essentially exposing an API for apps or websites that may not have one.
 I looked around for an MCP server for Godot.

 Initially, I found two different MCP servers for Godot.
 The first one worked great in Claude Desktop but not at all in Cursor.
 Then I found [godot-mcp](https://github.com/Coding-Solo/godot-mcp).

-The Godot MCP knows how to start and stop the game, ask for debug info, and a few other additional functions.
+`godot-mcp` knows how to start and stop the game, collect debug info, and a few other additional functions.
 Getting the debug info on its own is helpful, and prevents needing to go between tools and copy/paste error traces and metadata.
 It gives the agent enough info to act without requiring me in the loop as much.

 It's pretty cool!
 Here's a little demo:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UbvJDAZHFmk?si=jvxIpqFMVdkK1bmA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Here you can see me poking around with the Agent mode, with Cursor booting up the game via MCP calls to see what might be working or not working (more often the case).
+Here you can see Cursor in Agent mode, booting up the game via MCP calls to see what might be working or not working (more often the case).

-With engine and collaborator figured out, I could skip much of the tutorial-into-disinterest death spiral and get to the part of making the game itself.
+With engine and collaborator figured out, I could skip much of the tutorial-into-disinterest death spiral and get to making the game itself.

 ![Game start](/assets/ai-game/game-start.png)
 *First compiling version*

-This process went back and forth for a while over much of the day.
+I went through the prompt-to-agent-to-feedback loop many times.
+After iterating with it over ~80-90 prompts, I felt happy with where it was, though I had many instances of 2 steps forward 1 step back.

-In the end, after iterating with it for a lot of the day (over ~80-90 prompts), I was pretty happy with where it was, though it was a lot of 2 steps forward 1 step back.
-For example, I'd get it to split the game into two swim lanes to represent a sprint, but then the swim lanes would clip, or going between cards wouldn't work.
+For example, I had it split the sprint board into two swim lanes with tasks, but then the swim lanes would clip into each other, or selecting the tasks suddenly wouldn't work at all.

 ![early game](/assets/ai-game/early-game.png)
-*An early iteration*
+*An early iteration with card clippage*

 At one point, I spent probably 20 prompts just trying to get task cards to properly move between "Available" and "Selected" containers.
-The AI would implement drag-and-drop that looked right but broke the selection logic.
-Or it would fix the selection but break the visual feedback.
-Whack-a-mole debugging with a debugging partner that sometimes forgets what it implemented three prompts ago.
+The AI would implement drag-and-drop that _looked_ right but broke something.

 For example, here's a few iterations on this: